CityOfPhiladelphia/ais/README.md

 ## Docker Container Dev

-For building the docker container, you'll need some environment variables first.
-Copy the example config script and populate it:
+For building the docker container, you'll need some environment/build arg variables first.
+Copy the example .env file used with docker-compose and populate it:

-1. `cp config-secrets.sh.example config-secrets.sh && chmod +x config-secrets.sh`
+1. `cp env.example .env && chmod +x .env`
-2. Source it so the env vars are in your shell: `source ./config-secrets.sh`
+2. populate it, set the $ENGINE_DB_HOST var to your database CNAME or IP.
+Note that in our build deploy process at citygeo this is done automatically and is not needed.

+Check to make sure docker-compose is populating your args:

+1. docker-compose -f build-test-compose.yml config

 Note that you may need to set ENGINE_DB_HOST to a direct IP instead of a CNAME to get it working in-office.
 Now run the 'pull-private-passyunkdata.sh' script to download CSVs needed in the DockerFile.